History & Staff

-Chelsea Wilkerson joined Graceland Fairlawn in the sales department 2 years ago and is a Sales Manager.
-When we asked what attracted Chelsea to this field, She said: “I had past experience in banking where I had helped people settle estates time of death.”
+Chelsea Wilkerson joined Graceland Fairlawn in the sales department several years ago and is a Sales Manager.
+When we asked what attracted Chelsea to this field, she said: “I had past experience in banking where I had helped people settle estates at time of death.”

-Chelsea enjoys spending time with her family when she is no working.
+Chelsea enjoys spending time with her family when she is not working.
 When asked to give the proudest moment in this profession Chelsea said: “My success in this industry last year.”